 The potential for multi-million dollar fines and jail time for not implementing HIPAA/HITECH compliance makes it essential for all covered entities.
 The global market for IT services in support of healthcare is expected to grow from $134 billion in 2016 to $280 billion in 2021, with the majority of revenue in North America, according to MarketsandMarkets research.

-HIPAA compliance delivered through Atlantic.Net’s HIPPA Cloud solutions provides all the benefits of the cloud, including availability, scalability, cost savings, access to expert engineers, along with a strong added security or compliance benefits.
+HIPAA compliance delivered through Atlantic.Net’s HIPAA Cloud solutions provides all the benefits of the cloud, including availability, scalability, cost savings, and access to expert engineers, along with strong added security or compliance benefits.